• Welcome with tea and coffee in the original pilot briefing room at the 1940's control tower with views across the airfield

 • Aerobatics are subject to weather conditions on the day

 What Can I Expect

-Take off into the nostalgic world of the 1940s with this incredible warbird flight!
+Take off into the nostalgic world of the 1940s with an incredible warbird flight!
 This experience will see you fly a WW2 plane from historic Duxford.
-And is if that wasn't enough of a thrill for one day, once airborne and cruising nicely, you'll be joined by a genuine Spitfire to fly in formation with this most iconic aircraft.
+And as if that wasn't enough of a thrill for one day, once airborne and cruising nicely, you'll be joined by a genuine Spitfire to fly in formation with this most iconic aircraft.

-• Flights take place on regular weekends and selected weekdays from May to October
+• Weekends and selected weekdays from ,id-March through to mid-November

 • All flights are weather dependent but don't worry if your flight is cancelled you can rebook for a convenient time